-The Brasil Jazz Symphony is a unique orchestra.
+The Brazil Jazz Symphony is a unique orchestra.

-It was created in 2000 by the Government of the State of São Paulo, in Brasil, to perform modern popular music.
+It was created in 1990 by the Government of the State of São Paulo, in Brazil, to perform modern popular music.

 Obviously the focus is the extremely rich brazilian popular music, like samba, choro, frevo or bossa-nova, but the group plays also all modern popular music, such as Jazz, Latin or Tango.